 AND BONUS!
 Listen to this story about Antoni Gaudi, the architect of Sagrada Familia, and some local (naughty) mushrooms:

 Gaudi and mushrooms

 Rumor has it that Gaudi used to eat Amanita Muscaria (reig bord) that has hallucinogens effects to get inspiration for his works – even if he later would need to be really sober for all the very complex calculations that his buildings required.
 And the thing is that one of the entrance pavilions of Park Güell really looks like an Amanita Muscaria (the typical red mushroom with white spots from fairy tales).
 The top of the other entrance pavilion might also be inspired in a local (but quite rare) red mushroom that can still be occasionally found in the forestry area of the Park: the Clathrus ruber or basket stinkhorn, which is edible on its egg stage but becomes poisonous as it grows.

-So what about you?
-Head to the comments below and tells us: What’s your favorite Spanish mushroom and how have you eaten it?
+What’s your favorite Spanish mushroom and how have you eaten it?